-You might also consider a blender or food processor.
-These can be useful for making smoothies and pureeing food.
+You might also consider a blender or food processor which can be useful for making smoothies and pureeing food.

 07 of 08

 Quite often our first homes are our smallest and you need to use what little space you have effectively.
 Solutions can be found for every room in your home to keep you organized and clutter-free.

-In the kitchen, be sure to have storage containers for leftover food so you can avoid waste.
-A few basic organizers will keep your drawers and cupboards neat and tidy so you aren't constantly digging for what you need.
+In the kitchen, use storage containers for leftover food so you can avoid waste.
+A few basic organizers will keep your drawers and cupboards neat and tidy so you are not constantly digging for what you need.

 08 of 08